Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Discussion

 \subsection{Threats to Validity}

-Despite the systematic design and evaluation presented in this study, several potential threats to validity should be acknowledged.
+Despite the systematic design of the benchmark and experiments, several potential threats to validity remain.

-\textbf{Internal Validity.} Internal validity concerns whether the experimental design and implementation may affect the reliability of the results.
-The construction of BioCon relies on sentence–code pair selection and manual annotation.
-Although we improve data quality through multi-expert annotation and hard negative sampling, annotation noise may still exist.
-For example, some sentences may only partially describe the functionality of a code segment, introducing ambiguity in the consistency labels.
+\textbf{Internal Validity.} Internal validity concerns whether experimental design and implementation may affect result reliability.
+The construction of BioCon relies on sentence–code pair selection and expert annotation.
+Although multiple annotators and consensus mechanisms are employed, along with hard negative sampling to improve data quality, annotation noise may still exist.
+For instance, some sentences may only partially describe code functionality or may be semantically ambiguous, leading to uncertainty in labels.

-\textbf{External Validity.} External validity refers to the generalizability of the findings to broader contexts.
-BioCon is constructed from bioinformatics software projects and thus exhibits domain-specific characteristics.
-The applicability of our approach to other domains, such as general software engineering or AI systems, remains to be validated.
-Differences in writing styles and implementation practices across domains may also affect model generalization.
+\textbf{External Validity.} External validity concerns the generalizability of findings.
+The dataset is constructed from the bioinformatics domain, where both writing styles and code structures exhibit domain-specific characteristics.
+Therefore, the applicability of the proposed approach to other domains (e.g., general software engineering or AI) requires further investigation.

-\textbf{Construct Validity.} Construct validity concerns whether the task formulation adequately reflects the research objective.
-In this work, paper–code consistency is modeled as a binary classification problem.
-However, in practice, consistency relationships may exhibit more complex structures, such as partial consistency or semantic relevance without exact correspondence.
-Therefore, the current formulation may not fully capture the richness of paper–code relationships.
+\textbf{Construct Validity.} Construct validity examines whether the task formulation adequately reflects the research objective.
+In this work, paper–code consistency is modeled as a binary classification and ranking problem.
+However, in real scenarios, consistency relationships may be more nuanced, such as partial consistency or semantic relevance without full implementation.
+Thus, the current formulation may simplify the problem to some extent.
+Future work could explore more fine-grained relational modeling.

-\textbf{Conclusion Validity.} Conclusion validity addresses the reliability and interpretability of the findings.
-Although the aforementioned threats may influence the results to some extent, we believe that the systematic design of the benchmark and the proposed framework provides meaningful insights for this emerging research direction.
-Future work will extend the task to finer-grained consistency modeling and broader application domains to further validate the robustness and generality of our conclusions.
+\textbf{Conclusion Validity.} Conclusion validity concerns the robustness and interpretability of experimental findings.
+Although multiple evaluation metrics and settings are employed, variations across tasks may influence the comprehensiveness of conclusions.
+Nevertheless, we believe that the systematic design of the benchmark and framework provides a solid foundation for future research.